County Route 97 (Suffolk County, New York): Route description

-CR 97 begins at CR 85 (Montauk Highway) west of the Islip–Brookhaven town line in Bayport just west of Blue Point.
+CR 97 begins as a four-lane expressway at CR 85 (Montauk Highway) west of the Islip–Brookhaven town line in Bayport just west of Blue Point.
 The median at this end was widened for the purpose of adding a trumpet interchange that was never built.
-North of Church Street, Nicolls Road becomes the limited-access highway it was originally intended to be, only to be interrupted by Greenbelt Parkway north of the interchange with NY 27.
-For the rest of the journey CR 97 is a limited-access highway running along the border between Holtsville and Holbrook.

-The road runs on two long bridges over Furrows Road (unmarked CR 90), the Main Line of the Long Island Rail Road and Long Island Avenue.
+The road runs as a four-lane freeway on two long bridges over Furrows Road (unmarked CR 90), the Main Line of the Long Island Rail Road and Long Island Avenue.
 Access to Long Island Avenue is available from turning ramps onto Union Avenue which lead to connecting roads that run parallel to CR 97.
 As the road approaches the Long Island Expressway (Interstate 495 or I-495), it runs below a cloverleaf with collector/distributor roads along the expressway that were built before Nicolls Road itself, and had served as the southern terminus of Nicolls Road until 1975.
 The freeway portion terminates north of the CR 16 (Portion Road) interchange.
 From here, the road runs along the western side of the Ammerman Campus of Suffolk County Community College where it briefly curves to the northwest, then moves back north after crossing South Coleman Road before reaching the interchange with NY 25.

 North of NY 25, the road takes another northwest curve until it reaches Hawkins Road south of Wireless Road, and takes a much more westerly direction.
 In this section, Hawkins Road serves as a frontage road along the southbound lane between Pond Path Drive and Wireless Road, while Bette Ann Drive serves as an additional frontage road along the northbound lane from Mark Tree Road to the Hawkins and Wireless Road intersection.
 Both frontage roads are two lanes wide and are bi-directional.
 Only after crossing Pond Path Drive does Nicolls Road return to a north–south road before reaching NY 347, which is slated to get a cloverleaf interchange.

 Beyond NY 347, Nicolls Road is surrounded by suburban development of the 1960s, although very few of that development leads directly to the road.
 At some point, the developed area ends, and CR 97 winds through the hills of Stony Brook University with numerous underpasses mainly for pedestrians.
 As St. George's Golf and Country Club becomes more visible, CR 97 approaches the penultimate intersection between the northernmost driveway into Stony Brook University before descending back into suburbia and intersecting a connecting road to Lower Sheep Pasture Road.
 A short distance to the north is a bridge carrying the Port Jefferson Branch of the Long Island Rail Road over CR 97 and the north end of Nicolls Road at a junction with NY 25A.